cl118/cheatsheets/mern-step-by-step.md

 Authorization: Bearer <accessToken>
 ```
 Just like the PUT request, you will need a post ID that you want to delete.
 Paste it into the <POST_ID> and send your request.
 The response should be the post you deleted and you can confirm by doing a GET request of posts and see that it is no longer there.

+Congrats!
+You've finished the back end portion!

+Front end portion to be continued...